serdarkurbanov/serdarkurbanov.github.io/_posts/2022-08-24-data-aggregators.md

 * documenting the conventions
 * wide adoption
   - know your use cases and keep aggregation layers close to where they are used
-  - keep contact with people - even though the aggregator is the technical solution, it will be people who will decide whether to use it or not
+  - keep contact with people (clients and sources) - even though the aggregator is the technical solution, it will be people who will decide whether to use it or not
 * platform approach
   - add value on top of just aggregating data: where to find data, how to keep contracts updated, whom to contact in case of failures
-  - provide information about system as a whole: corelated failures, execution plan for aggregation routes, info on cross-datacenter connections for aggregation routes
+  - provide information about system as a whole: corelated failures, execution plan for aggregation routes, info on cross-datacenter connections for aggregation routes etc
   - provide services and automation that would otherwise be client requirements: notification of failures, performance tests, resiliency measures (rate limiting, retries, bulkheads)